L91519/TIL/Android/Retrofit.md

 Actually I was only focusing on Aquery because this also can handle http connection and even easier...
 XD

+And Retrofit depends on OkHttp so though there isn't slient abstaction, we can still make client by using OkHttp Client.

 I really didn't wanted to know more about Retrofit but I had to if I wanted to make my project in better way and I'll list down some reasons.

 + Easier to handle errors.